yixinL7/Refactoring-Summarization/README.md

 - PubMed -> https://github.com/armancohan/long-summarization
 - WikiHow -> https://github.com/mahnazkoupaee/WikiHow-Dataset

 You can find the processed data for all of our experiments here [TODO: ADD LINK].
-After dowunloading, you should put the data in `./data` directory.
+After downloading, you should put the data in `./data` directory.

 ## Results on CNN/DM